Modifying your home for mobility, access and safety

 Planning your modifications – doing your research

 Modifications need to be carefully planned so it’s a good idea not to rush but to do your research to find out what you need and how the process is going to work best for you.
-Visit the Home Modification Information Clearinghouse (HMinfo) or SCIA has gathered together some helpful resources to help you think about design and what you want to achieve.
+Please visit the Home Modification Information Clearinghouse (HMinfo) or SCIA Resource Hub to help you think about design and what you want to achieve.

 SCIA is always available on the phone for advice and you can discuss your options with others who have had experience getting their home modified in our Community Forum .

 Home modifications and Occupational Therapy under the NDIS – an important note